ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 The exercises of the second section of this lab are focused on the actual security operations use cases: situations in which a certain challenge has to be met, usually by interacting not only with one of the mentioned solutions above, but with a mix of them.
 After setting forth the challenge and explaining what tasks need to be done manually to solve the situation, the lab walks through the steps to automate the tasks with Ansible.

-## Step 1.2 - Architecture of the lab, Nodes and Services
+### 1.1.3.
+Architecture of the lab, Nodes and Services

 In this lab you work in a pre-configured lab environment.
 You will have access to the following hosts and services: